Published 29 Nov 2022

 - Create comprehensive reports by including photo evidence and detailed notes

-- Generate reports on your device and instantly share with multiple recipients
+- Generate reports on your device and instantly share them with multiple recipients

 - Assign corrective measures for items that need action and immediate resolution